java-wanted/jupik/08-multithreading/MULTITHREADING.md

 can be set with an integer, a number of units of a resource.
 Then, the operation acquire can be used to hold a unit of the resource for exclusive access, and the operation release can be used to release it.

+Consider the following VFS parties problem:

+- Let there are several tasks that MUST complete some preparatory work and then start performing a common work simultaneously

+- Exactly a specific number of tasks MUST start at the same time.

+To accomplish this, a type CyclicBarrier can be used.
+Its instance is set with an integer, the minimal number of tasks that MUST BE waiting on the barrier before this number of tasks will be allowed to go out.